This article has links to products and services we love, which we may make commission from.

 Benefits of Work or Volunteering Abroad

-• Local experience.
-Many programmes allow you to work with local people in their environment so you learn about their culture.
-We’ve tried heaps of homemade Hungarian food, this wouldn’t happen during the normal hostel hopping type of travel!
+Many programmes allow you to work with local people in their environment so you can learn about their culture.
+We tried lots of homemade Hungarian food—this wouldn’t happen during the normal hostel hopping type of travel!

-• Hidden areas.
-Many programmes take you away from the gringo trail; countryside, mountains, islands, and villages that Lonely Planet misses out!
+Many programmes take you away from the touristy trail — countryside, mountains, islands, and villages that Lonely Planet misses out on!

 Downsides of Exchange Websites